What is Tax on Savings Interest? Understanding Tax on Savings

 The PSA isn’t transferrable and you can’t carry forward any unused personal savings allowance to use in a future tax year.

-Tax brackets for Savings Interest
+Tax brackets for savings interest

 While the personal savings allowance allows you to earn interest tax free, it’s crucial to understand that savings income within the allowance still counts towards your overall income.